Aldehyde tag: Forming protein-protein conjugates via Cu-free click chemistry

-Hudak et al. explored the strategy of producing protein-protein conjugates with the help of the aldehyde tag.
+Studies have explored the strategy of producing protein-protein conjugates with the help of the aldehyde tag.
 Their aim was to connect full length human IgG (hIgG) to the human growth hormone (hGH).
 These protein-protein conjugates can be superior to monomeric proteins in terms of serum half life in protein therapeutics and, additionally, have appealing dual binding properties.

 In order to achieve protein fusion, the five-residue aldehyde tag (CxPxR) was incooperated into hIgG and hGH.
 In hIgG, the aldehyde tag was introduced at the C termini of the two heavy chains, resulting in two possible conjugation sites.
 FGE then oxidizes the cysteine residue to formylglycine (fGly) during protein expression.
 For the subsequent conjugation steps, the strategy of the copper-free click chemistry was selected.
 A strain-promoted 1,3-dipolar cycloaddition of a cyclooctynes and an azide was carried out forming a covalent linkage (also termed the Cu-free azide-alkyne cycloaddition).
 Thus, the aldehyde bearing proteins react under oxime formation with different heterobifunctional linkers which carry an aminooxy residue on one end and either an azide or cyclooctynes on the other.
 This results in the attachment of hIgG to a linker containing a cyclooctyne (here dibenzoazacyclooctyne (DIBAC)) and hGH to a linker holding an azide function (Fig.: 2A and B).
 The proteins hGH and hIgG were also treated with DIBAC-488, azide Alexa Fluor 647 and analysed by SDS-PAGE and Western blot to validate oxime formation.
 Next, the DIBAC-hIgG and azide-hGH derivatives are joined by Cu-free click chemistry (Fig.: 2C).
 The resulting fusion proteins were purified and analyzed by immunoblot (see Hudak et al. 2012).

 The Western blots were first stained with Ponceau and then incubated with IgG antibodies against hGH and subsequently treated with α-mIgG HRP and α-hIgG 647 for visualisation.
 In the hIgG-hGH conjugate Western blot (nonreducing conditions), two separate bands with different molecular weights are visible after immunodetection.
 These can be contributed to the formation of mono- and bi-conjugated hGH to hIgG.